CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-mac.md

     --with-zstd-libs=/opt/homebrew/lib \
     --with-libpng-includes=/opt/homebrew/include \
     --with-libpng-libs=/opt/homebrew/lib \
-    --with-lo-path=path-to-lo-core/instdir/your-built-lo.app \
+    --with-lo-path=engine/instdir/your-built-lo.app \
-    --with-lokit-path=path-to-lo-core/include
+    --with-lokit-path=engine/include

-Obviously you need to change the `path-to-lo-core` and `your-built-lo` above to match what you have.
+Adjust `your-built-lo.app` to match the app bundle name produced by your core build.
 Also, on Intel Macs homebrew gets installed in `/usr/local`, not `/opt/homebrew`; but you may prefer your own built versions of POCO, libpng and zstd.